Vivien D. Tsu, PhD, MPH

 Associate Director, Reproductive Health

 Dr. Tsu's work is focused on practical applications of epidemiology in low-resource countries to evaluate new public health interventions.
-She has conducted research in Indonesia, Kenya, Nepal, Peru, Ukraine, and Viet Nam.
+She has conducted research in Asia, Africa, Ukraine, and Latin America.

 Women's reproductive health, especially prevention and control of women's cancers (breast and cervix) in low-resource settings.
 Program evaluation.
 Maternal and newborn health, especially evaluation of new technologies for low-resource settings.